JuliaManifolds/Manopt.jl/docs/src/tutorials/HowToDebug.md

     The value of the variable (ϵ) is smaller than or equal to its threshold (1.0e-6).
     The algorithm performed a step with a change (6.5347623783315016e-9) less than 1.0e-6.

-## Advanced Debug output
+## Advanced debug output

 There is two more advanced variants that can be used.
 The first is a tuple of a symbol and a string, where the string is used as the format print, that most [`DebugAction`](@ref)s have.
 The second is, to directly provide a `DebugAction`.

 We can for example change the way the `:ϵ` is printed by adding a format string and use [`DebugCost`](@ref)`()` which is equivalent to using `:Cost`.
-Especially with the format change, the lines are more coniststent in length.
+Especially with the format change, the lines are more consistent in length.

 ``` julia
 p2 = exact_penalty_method(